ApeWorX/ape/docs/userguides/contracts.md

 ## From Previous Deployment

-Ape keeps track of your deployments for you, so you can always refer back to a version that you deployed previously.
-On live networks, this history of deployments is saved, on local networks, this history lasts for the duration of your script.
+Ape keeps track of your deployments for you so you can always refer back to a version that you deployed previously.
+On live networks, this history of deployments is saved; on local networks, this history lasts for the duration of your script.

-Let's say you previously deployed a solidiy contract called `MyContract` on the rinkeby test network, you could then refer back to it like so:
+Let's say you previously deployed a smart contract called `MyContract` on the rinkeby test network.
+You could then refer back to it like so:

 ```python
 from ape import project, chain, accounts